coderuit3k/AI-Agent-Tutorial/README.md

-First, you should create your file .env storing your OPENAI_API_KEY.
+- First, you should create your file .env storing your OPENAI_API_KEY.
 You can create by clicking on the link: https://platform.openai.com/api-keys
+- Second, you should download all the packages in file requirements.txt.